Royal Cemetery at Ur: Grave goods

 The cemetery at Ur contained more than 2000 burials alongside a corresponding wealth of objects.
 Many items come from the handful of royal burials.
-Many of these grave goods were likely imported from various surrounding regions including Afghanistan, Egypt, and the Indus valley.
+Many of these grave goods were likely imported from various surrounding regions including Afghanistan, Egypt, Ethiopia and the Indus valley.
 Objects of significance varied from cylinder seals, jewelry and metalwork, to pottery, musical instruments, and more.

 Cylinder seals

 Cylinder seals found amongst the grave goods in the cemetery at Ur were often inscribed with the names of the deceased.
-Excavators retrieved three cylinder seals near queen Puabi’s remains, one with her name written in cuneiform.
+Excavators retrieved three cylinder seals near queen Puabi's remains, one with her name written in cuneiform.

 Jewelry and metalwork

 The various female personages and attendants buried at the cemetery of Ur were adorned with jewelry made from gold, silver, lapis lazuli and carnelian including a variety of necklaces, earrings, headdresses, and hair rings.
 The presence of carnelian beads amongst the grave goods at the cemetery indicated trade with the Indus Valley.
 Hair ornaments included hair combs with floral elements made of gold, lapis, shell, and pink limestone.
 In addition, hair ribbons of gold and silver and inlaid combs with rosettes were also found amongst the human remains at Ur.

 Many of the jewels contained some sort of botanical reference.
 Amongst them are vegetal wreaths fashioned with gold leaves.
-Notably, Puabi’s headdress consists of four botanical wreaths including rosettes or stars and leaves.
+Notably, Puabi's headdress consists of four botanical wreaths including rosettes or stars and leaves.

 Other precious metals were found in the form of helmets, daggers, and various vessels in copper, silver, and gold.
 A gold helmet, whose ownership is attributed to Meskalamdug was found in a grave that Woolley believed to be an elite, but not necessarily a king.
 The helmet was made from a single piece of gold and fashioned to resemble a wig.

 The presence of fully developed casting practices is assumed from the discovery of another weapon made from electrum.
-At the same time, another weapon, referred to as the “Dagger of Ur,” was, according to Woolley, the first significant grave good discovered at Ur.
+At the same time, another weapon, referred to as the "Dagger of Ur," was, according to Woolley, the first significant grave good discovered at Ur.
 The sheath and blade are both made from gold with a handle of lapis lazuli with gold decoration.
 Other examples of metal work include a variety of golden goblets and vessels made with handles of twisted wire.
 Some of these vessels included relief decoration or patterning.
 Hammered work in various metals was also discovered.
 This included a shield ornament containing an Assyrian style subject of lions and men being trampled.
 Other objects included a silver fluted bowl with engravings and a silver model of a sea faring vessel.